btschwertfeger/kraken-infinity-grid/doc/introduction.rst

 Troubleshooting
 ---------------

-- Check if you downloaded and installed the **latest version** of the kraken-infinity-grid.
+- Only use release versions of the ``kraken-infinity-grid``.
+The ``master`` branch might contain unstable code!
+Also pin the the dependencies used in order to avoid unexpected behavior.
 - Check the **permissions of your API keys** and the required permissions on the respective endpoints.
 - If you get some Cloudflare or **rate limit errors**, please check your